 Injections may be hard for both you and your child.
 But there are things you can do to make it easier.
 To calm your child’s fears:

 Ask about giving yourself a test injection with saline.
 That way you will know how an injection feels.

 Praise your child for not delaying or making excuses.
 If your child needs to complain, give him or her time for that after the injection is over.

-If your child has is afraid of needles, ask his or her health care provider, nurse, or diabetes educator for help.
+If your child is afraid of needles, ask his or her healthcare provider, nurse, or diabetes educator for help.
 For example, ask about devices that blocks your child's view of needles.

 As your child gets older, he or she may want to help with injections.
 Just make sure it is his or her decision.
 You can help your child by letting him or her:

 Figure out how much insulin to use.